MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-10-bnpl/README.md

 ### How to run the project
-To run the pipeline, visit `./notebook` folder and run the files in order:
+To run the pipeline, visit `./notebook/final_summary.ipynb` and run the cells in order.

 ### Authors